-The City of Adelaide has approved an eight-year lease – not of the ground – but of the tree tops.
+In January 2018, the City of Adelaide approved an eight-year lease – not of the ground – but of the tree tops.

 The courses and obstacles you can see here were built over an area of 16,000 square metres, using the existing mature trees, including large River Red Gums and Blue Gums.